Third-Party Funding in Investment Arbitration

 A “third-party funder” is any natural or legal person who is not a party to the dispute but enters into a funding agreement with one of the parties, an affiliate of that party, or a law firm representing that party.
 Funders are “unique as a snowflake, ” which means that they do not use standardized approaches to valuing, financing, and monitoring claims.
 Their litigation or arbitration funding agreements are not standardized and are instead negotiated on an individual basis with the funded party and its lawyers.
 Most often, the organization that supplies financial support to the funded party is an outside organization, such as a corporation or a bank, the client’s law firm, an insurance company, hedge funds, private equity funds, sovereign wealth funds and other investors that are interested in the potential return on investment from a successful outcome in the dispute.

 It is worth mentioning that funding agreements are not necessarily entered into between the funded party and the main organization of the third-party funder.
-Third-party funders also create special-purpose vehicles to facilitate the funding agreements, which raises issues regarding the funder’s identity and application of the rules.
+Third party funders also create special-purpose vehicles to facilitate the funding agreements, which raises issues regarding the funder’s identity and application of the rules.
 Another scenario arises when the funding agreement is not directly between the financially supported party and the funder’s “primary entity”.
 In this, the funder may be financing a portfolio of claims of a given law firm.
 Nevertheless, the nature and the organization of the third-party funder varies based on the type of dispute, jurisdiction and the parties involved.

 ii.
 The funded party